WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Closure methodGravity-closed flapperSpring-assisted flapper or poppetWeighted ball or compact design

-Orientation flexibilityMostly vertical; some horizontal optionsVertical and horizontal in most designsVaries; often suitable for tight spaces
+Orientation flexibilityMostly vertical; horizontal only with hinge at topVertical and horizontal in most designsVaries; often suitable for tight spaces

 Installation costUsually lowerTypically higherModerate